Joseph O'Doherty: Capture and prison

-O'Doherty went back to Derry and helped his father re-open the head office of his family business, and then in December he was contacted and asked to come up and manage the first republican paper that was published in 1916, called "The Phoenix".
+O'Doherty returned to Derry and helped his father re-open the head office of his family business.
+In December, he was contacted and asked to come up and manage the first republican paper that was published in 1916, The Phoenix.

 German Plot

 On the night of 16–17 May 1918, O'Doherty was arrested along with 150 Sinn Féin leaders concerning the so-called German Plot.
-This was disinformation campaign of black propaganda organised by the Dublin Castle administration to discredit Sinn Féin by falsely accusing it of conspiring with the German Empire to start an armed insurrection and invade in Ireland during World War I. This alleged conspiracy which would have diverted the British war effort, was used to justify the internment of Sinn Féin leaders, who were actively opposing attempts to introduce conscription in Ireland.
+This was a campaign of organised by the Dublin Castle administration to discredit Sinn Féin by falsely accusing it of conspiring with the German Empire to start an armed insurrection and invade in Ireland during World War I. This alleged conspiracy was used to justify the internment of Sinn Féin leaders, who were actively opposing attempts to introduce conscription in Ireland.
 O'Doherty was put in Arbour Hill gaol, but was released in 1917.
 He became a member of the executive of the Irish Volunteers that year.

 Politics

 1918 general election

 In the aftermath of the Easter Rising of 1916, the Sinn Féin party (founded by Arthur Griffith in 1905), was reorganised and grew into a nation-wide movement, calling for the establishment of an Irish Republic with elected members abstaining from Westminster and instead establishing a separate and independent Irish parliament.
-The party contested the 14 December 1918 general election, called following the dissolution of the United Kingdom Parliament, and swept the country winning 73 of the 105 Irish seats.
+The party contested the December 1918 general election, and swept the country winning 73 of the 105 Irish seats.

-O'Doherty, now aged 26, was elected as Sinn Féin Member of the UK Parliament for Donegal North, defeating his only opponent (from the Irish Parliamentary Party).
-Acting on their pledge not to sit in the Westminster parliament, but instead to set up an Irish legislative assembly, 28 of the newly elected Sinn Féin representatives met and constituted themselves as the first Dáil Éireann, describing themselves not as a MPs but as Teachtaí Dála (TDs).
+O'Doherty, now aged 26, was elected as Sinn Féin Member of the UK Parliament for North Donegal, defeating his opponent of the Irish Parliamentary Party.
+Acting on their pledge not to sit in the Westminster parliament, but instead to set up an Irish legislative assembly, 28 of the newly elected Sinn Féin representatives met and constituted themselves as Dáil Éireann, describing themselves not as a MPs but as Teachtaí Dála (TDs).
 The remaining Sinn Féin TDs were either in prison or unable to attend for other reasons.
-The establishment of the First Dáil co-incidentally occurred on the same day as the outbreak of what came to be known as the Irish War of Independence between the Irish Republican Army and the British state's security forces.
+The establishment of the First Dáil coincidentally occurred on the same day as the outbreak of what came to be known as the Irish War of Independence between the Irish Republican Army and the British state's security forces.
 Although Sinn Féin candidates had not stood for election on an explicit platform of armed conflict with British state and the initial military actions were taken without the authority of the Dáil, the background of almost all TDs as revolutionary militants saw the escalation of the Irish revolutionary period into warfare.